Master of Social Sciences in Criminology

 For study commencing in academic year 2023/24, the programme tuition fee is HK$162,000.
 Payments are split into two instalments over one year (full-time study), or four instalments over two years (part-time study).

 Tel: 3917 2309

-This course gave me new knowledge and academic insights, revolutionising my appreciation of crime problems and complementing my professional career.— Emily Cheung, 1st year Criminology
+This course gave me new knowledge and academic insights, revolutionising my appreciation of crime problems and complementing my professional career.— Emily, Alumna of Criminology

 Criminal justice: Process and politics

 Methods of research for criminology

 SOCI8004 (Unavailable this year)